userify/ucrypt/README.md

 ## Ucrypt in your shell scripts

-Here's how to use ucrypt in your own scripts:
+Here's how to use μcrypt in your own scripts:

     # first, generate a secret key
     ucrypt --keygen --keyfile mykey